Satyendra04-tech/Basic-SQL-Functions/README.md

         `SELECT * from **table_name**` ; &nbsp; &nbsp; &nbsp;&nbsp;&nbsp;&nbsp; : If we need all the columns from a table we can generally use *.

-2. **Select Distinct** = Sometimes a table contains a column that has duplicates values, so in this case we can use sleect distinct to list the unique vaulues from the table.
+2. **Select Distinct** = Sometimes a table contains a column that has duplicates values, so in this case we can use select distinct to list the unique values from the table.

      * Syntax = `SELECT DISTINCT **column_name** from **table_name** ; `